vbuzzano/sails-hook-jobs/README.md

 Sails JS hook to add async background agenda.

 This project use "agenda" as the job engine
  - github: https://github.com/rschmukler/agenda
  - npmjs: https://www.npmjs.com/package/agenda

 Agenda is a light-weight job scheduling library for Node.js.
 And it's use mongodb. a

+This hook has been tested with sails 0.12.3

 ## Install

-If your are using sails 0.11.x you just need to install it.

     npm install sails-hook-jobs

-for sails 0.10.x, create a folder 'jobs' in your api/hooks folder and copy index.js from this project.

 ## Configuration